Book A Session

 The emotions associated with secrecy by the powerful emotions of shame and guilt together with rage, anger and fear.
 Sometimes in a group information is shared for the first time, something is disclosed which had never been revealed.
 This revelation of a secret provides the group with an opportunity to discuss the emotional impact of being locked into secrecy in the past and the relief experienced when in the safe, confidential, group environment the fear of punishment, retribution, shame or loss no longer holds any potency.
 Secrets are offered up in the therapy group so that they can finally be relinquished.

-Building Confidence, breaking silence
+Building confidence, breaking silence

 In contrast to secrecy with its withholding of guilt and shame, confidentiality can be viewed as a therapeutic factor.
 Information shared in confidence within the group is not withheld in a spirit of fear or antagonism to some agency outside the group.
 Information is withheld from the outside world by the group which forms a nurturing and protective boundary co-created by the group members.